PamisuMyon/traveler-of-the-light/README.md

 # Traveler of the Light
-Source code of game demo 'Traveler of the Light'.
+Source code of game demo [Traveler of the Light](https://pamisu.itch.io/traveler-of-the-light).

 ## Screenshots
 ![](https://i.loli.net/2021/10/01/5uoplsJ8NMVdP6a.gif)